ndleah/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ### **Q10.
 In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?**

-<span style="color:grey"> Access [**here**](#question-10-in-the-first-week-after-a-customer-joins-the-program-including-their-join-date-they-earn-2x-points-on-all-items-not-just-sushi---how-many-points-do-customer-a-and-b-have-at-the-end-of-january) to view the limitations of this question</span>
+> ⚠️ Access [**here**](#️-question-10-in-the-first-week-after-a-customer-joins-the-program-including-their-join-date-they-earn-2x-points-on-all-items-not-just-sushi---how-many-points-do-customer-a-and-b-have-at-the-end-of-january) to view the limitations of this question

 If we combine the condition from [**question 9**](#q9-if-each-1-spent-equates-to-10-points-and-sushi-has-a-2x-points-multiplier---how-many-points-would-each-customer-have) and the condition in this question, we will have 2 point calculation cases under:
 - **Normal condition:** when **```product_name = 'sushi'```** = points X2, **```else```** = points X1